AnneEstoppey/flask-folium-app/README.md

 2. Gain experience with the full path from a Jupyter Notebook, to a Flask app, to deployment.

 PLEASE NOTE: the app is not presently online due to costs.
 We have deployed this app on DigitalOcean during a limited time to test it.
+This repo contains all necessary files for deployment.

 # Project description
 The well data map shows the position of all exploration wellbores on the Norwegian shelf.
 Wellbores are grouped into clusters when zooming out.
 By clicking on a wellbore position, a popup comes up with additional information.